dhrubo99941/dhrubo99941/README.md

 These dynamic images update automatically and make your profile more engaging.

 ## 💬 Let’s Connect
 I’m always interested in networking and collaboration.
-Feel free to reach out via [LinkedIn](https://www.linkedin.com/) or send me an email at `your-email@example.com` (replace with your contact).
-I’m open to discussing data projects, freelance opportunities and full‑time roles.
+Feel free to reach out via linkedin.com/sham.dhrub or send me an email at `shams.dhrub@gmail.com`.
+I’m open to discussing data projects and full‑time roles.

 ---